 The style of your kitchen is something very personal to you.
 To ensure your style aspirations are realised, it’s vital that your kitchen designer aligns with your thinking to achieve the perfect outcome.

-Whether it’s a traditional or contemporary style you’re looking for, it’s good to collate and share ideas with your designer.
+Whether it’s a traditional or contemporary style you’re looking for, it’s good to collate and share your kitchen design ideas with your designer.
 You can take inspiration from lots of places – something you see on your travels, online, in brochures or even at family and friend’s houses.

 Even specific colours or paint samples you’ve seen and would like to incorporate are useful, there are possibilities that include colour matching to ensure the perfect recreation of your chosen colour palettes.

 Also, make a list of things you don’t like.
 Even the best kitchen designer doesn’t know you hate blue unless you let them know!

 For more on kitchen style trends for 2021 check out our kitchen trends article.